Bobrow named inaugural VP of healthcare innovation

 Bentley J. Bobrow, MD

-Dr. Bobrow, the Nancy, Clive and Pierce Runnells Distinguished Professor in Emergency Medicine, will advance UTHealth Houston’s goals of providing state-of-the-art health care in the 21st century, with a special focus on space medicine.
+Bobrow, the Nancy, Clive and Pierce Runnells Distinguished Professor in Emergency Medicine, stepped down as chair of the department as of June 30, following five years in the position.
+In his new role, will advance UTHealth Houston’s goals of providing state-of-the-art health care in the 21st century, with a special focus on space medicine.

 Samuel Luber, MD, MPH

-Dr. Bobrow transitions to this new role after five years as professor and chair of the Department of Emergency Medicine at McGovern Medical School at UTHealth Houston.
-Samuel D. Luber, MD, MPH, an emergency medicine physician, longtime academic leader, and Memorial Hermann Chair at McGovern Medical School, will serve as chair ad interim to ensure continuity of the Department of Emergency Medicine’s exceptional education, research, and clinical programs while a national search for a permanent chair continues.
+Samuel D. Luber, MD, MPH, professor of emergency medicine, Memorial Hermann Chair at McGovern Medical School, and assistant dean for Graduate Medical Education, will serve as chair ad interim to ensure continuity of the Department of Emergency Medicine’s education, research, and clinical programs while a national search for a permanent chair continues.